 note: adopted 1881; the lyrics were written in 1810, the music some years later; both SALIAS and LANDAETA were executed in 1814 during Venezuela's struggle for independence

-Vietnam name: "Tien quan ca" (The Song of the Marching Troops)
+name: "Tien quan ca" (The Song of the Marching Troops)

 lyrics/music: Nguyen Van CAO